Skip to content

 What explains the trends?

-The longer-term upwards trend reflects efforts by care services to improve ratings and is consistent with the high level of satisfaction reported by people who use publicly funded care services (see indicator 12, user satisfaction,).
+The longer-term upwards trend reflects efforts by care services to improve ratings and is consistent with the high level of satisfaction reported by people who use publicly funded care services (see indicator 12, user satisfaction).
 It might also be expected in a residential care market where people are able to make choices between providers.
 CQC ratings correlate with higher fees.

 Nonetheless, 1 in 6 services remain below standard and there remains a problem with services that stubbornly fail to improve: as of March 2020, 3% of care homes and a similar percentage of community care agencies had never been rated better than ‘requires improvement’.
+The consistently high quality ratings may also be at odds with public perceptions: only 13% of people said in 2024 that they are satisfied with adult social care, albeit that this includes wider concerns such as accessibility and workforce pay, not just quality of care.

 What has happened in 2023/24?

 In November 2023, the CQC published the five pilot assessments in response to its new duty to independently review and assess local authority performance in delivering their adult social care duties.
 It began rolling out the assessment programme to all local authorities in December 2023.
+The latest situation is available on the CQC website.

 11. Direct payments